 Seeing as we have explained who the holder and issuer are, that leaves us with the beneficiary and the annuitant.

-The annuitant is the person that their life expectancy is the determinant for the amount as well as when the payments will begin and end.
+The annuitant is the person whose life expectancy is the determinant of the amount as well as when the payments will begin and end.
 Usually, the holder and the annuitant are the same person.
 The beneficiary, on the other hand, is the person who receives the benefit in case the annuitant dies.

-The contract ensures that the insurance company makes the payment when the agreed time is reached.
-It is risk-free for the holder, annuitants, as well as the Beneficiary.
+The contract ensures that the insurance company makes the payment when the agreed-upon time is reached.
+It is risk-free for the holder, annuitants, and beneficiary.

 Forms of Annuity